CloudLabsAI-Azure/GitHub-Actions/Labfiles/Module-4-Advanced-Usage-and-Integration.md

     ```
     # File: .github/workflows/workflow.yml
-@@ -30,7 +24,7 @@ OpenID Connect (OIDC) allows your GitHub Actions workflows to access resources i
         branches:
           - main
         paths:
           - '.github/workflows/OIDC_action.yml'

-    name: Run Azure Login With a Service Principal Secret

-@@ -69,13 +63,6 @@ OpenID Connect (OIDC) allows your GitHub Actions workflows to access resources i
-   >**Note**:
+    ```

-This GitHub Actions workflow demonstrates the best practice of securely using Azure secrets by employing GitHub Secrets.
+   >**Note**: This GitHub Actions workflow demonstrates the best practice of securely using Azure secrets by employing GitHub Secrets.
 The workflow, triggered on every push, runs on ubuntu-latest and performs several steps, including logging into Azure with a service principal secret, executing an Azure CLI script, and running an Azure PowerShell script.

 >**Congratulations** on completing the Task!
 Now, it's time to validate it.
 Here are the steps:
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you have successfully validated the lab.